Sleep Disorders

 • Celiac disease |

 The prognosis of a progressive myoclonus epilepsy is disease-specific and, thus, highly variable.
-On the mildest side of the spectrum is Unverricht-Lundborg disease, with approximately half of the patients leading a normal life.
+On the mildest in the spectrum is Unverricht-Lundborg disease, with approximately half of the patients leading a normal life.
 The prognosis of MERRF and the neuronal ceroid lipofuscinoses is highly variable, even in individuals from the same family harboring the same mutation.
 The prognosis in sialidoses is poor, mainly resulting from the development of severe myoclonus in a few years.
 Lafora disease, progressive myoclonus epilepsy related to SCARB2 mutations (with or without renal failure), and SMAPME associated with mutations in ASAH1 lead to unavoidable incapacity and death, usually within a decade of disease onset.

 Most progressive myoclonus epilepsies are caused by a pathogenic mutation in a gene inherited as an autosomal recessive trait.
 Less common progressive myoclonus epilepsies are inherited as an autosomal dominant trait (ie, some forms of adult neuronal ceroid lipofuscinosis) or through mitochondrial inheritance (ie, MERRF).
 The genes responsible for the most common types of progressive myoclonus epilepsy and their products are summarized in Table 2.